KinCare’s Commitment to Privacy

 Contractors and other service providers

 KinCare sometimes engages third parties to perform services on our behalf and we may use and disclose personal information to facilitate these arrangements.
-This may include specialist care services, allied health services, and general domestic and personal care services.
+This may include in-home care services, allied health services, and general domestic and personal care services.
 We may also contract other organisations to perform services on our behalf, for example, to undertake customer satisfaction surveys.

 Third parties to whom we have disclosed your personal information may contact you directly to let you know they have collected your personal information and to give you information about their privacy policies.